Pop UP art uses skills in geometry & origami while using cutting tools on various papers to design & animate paper.

 COVER art for card Butterfly Modern |

-The plastic book covers I bought from Staples is cut up and coloured with Copic ink pens makes for a stain-glass effect that reflects onto the glossy white photo paper and I am happy with that result.
+The plastic book covers I bought from Staples are cut up and colored with Copic ink pens making for a stain-glass effect that reflects onto the glossy white photo paper and I am happy with that result.

 I like how the butterfly pops up off the paper.
 The butterfly pattern has 3 layers and is very sturdy.
 The card can be laid flat or on its edges for display.

-'Butterfly Monarch' was created using coloured art paper resembling the Monarch butterfly.
-It does not reflect but the colours are bold and striking against the dark green butterfly outline.
+'Butterfly Monarch' was created using colored art paper resembling the Monarch butterfly.
+It does not reflect but the colors are bold and striking against the dark green butterfly outline.

 Good old hole punches and Zigzag scissors give my paper edges a decorative quality.
 Now I am on the search for more cutting tools!

-To make my flower pop up card one of a kind, I make my own snazzy paper using Copic inks on glossy photo paper before cutting & shaping into flowers.
-Lots of folding techniques with this flower pattern to which I had several failures before figuring out the method of glueing the tips of each flower so that it opens properly.
+To make my flower pop-up card one of a kind, I make my own snazzy paper using Copic inks on glossy photo paper before cutting & shaping it into flowers.
+Lots of folding techniques with this flower pattern but I had several failures before figuring out the method of gluing the tips of each flower so that it opens properly.

 No comments :